ezran-eng/chuckNorrisCipherEncoder/README.md

 # Description
-To begin with, you will learn how to divide an encrypted message into the characters that it contains.
-You will need this for further work.
+In this stage, you will write a decoder for a cipher.
+You need to transform the encrypted message into its original format.

 # Objetives
+Your program receives a string of zeros and spaces and converts it to readable text.
+You must parse the string to the blocks of zeroes and decode the message the same way as in previous stages but in reversed order.

+For example, your program receives 0 0 00 0000 0 000 00 0000 0 00.
+You can split blocks of zeros and group those blocks by two.
+Then you need to decode these blocks like in the previous stage:

+0 0 is 1
+00 0000 is 0000
+0 000 is 111
+00 0000 is 0000
+0 00 is 11
+Concatenation of the lines above gives us 10000111000011.

+After that, you need to split the result into blocks of seven symbols (binary form) and convert these blocks to characters.
+In this case, splitting 10000111000011 by seven symbols gives us two characters — 1000011 1000011 , convert them into characters and the result will be CC (C is 1000011).

 In this stage, your program should:

 Read a string from a console.
-The input contains a single line.
+The input contains a single line of spaces and 0 characters.
-Output all characters in the string, separated by one space (including the space characters themselves).
+Print The result: line, followed by a line with a decoded message.
+The Integer.parseInt() method might be useful at this stage.

 # Examples
 The greater-than symbol followed by a space (> ) represents the user input.
 Note that it's not part of the input.